4-DMAPandSadness/EfsTA/User Guide.md

 ### Please input guessed lifetimes.

-This error occurs when the lineedit for the lifetimes of the selected method is empty.
+This error occurs when the textfield for the lifetimes of the selected method is empty.
 Make sure that you provide lifetime guesses for the chosen evaluation method.

 ### Please input a table size.